 Push subscriptions to CREODIAS EODATA catalogue

-Push and pull subscriptions allow you to receive notifications notifications about products published in the EODATA catalogue or a subset of such products.
+Push and pull subscriptions allow you to receive notifications when products in EODATA catalogue (or a subset of such products) are added, modified, or deleted.

 Prerequisites